-To the extent that we invest in agency securities on a to-be-announced, or TBA, basis, we may finance the acquisition of agency securities by entering into dollar-roll transactions using TBAs in which we would sell a TBA and simultaneously purchase a similar, but not identical, TBA.
+To the extent that we invest in agency securities through TBAs, we may finance the acquisition of agency securities by entering into dollar roll transactions using TBAs in which we would sell a TBA and simultaneously purchase a similar, but not identical, TBA.
 Our ability to enter into dollar-roll transactions with respect to TBAs may be limited by the 75% gross income test applicable to REITs.